PetrGlad/emmate/README.md

 ## TODO

 - [ ] When start playing send current CC values (will help damper to take effect immediately, not on next change).
+- [ ] Highlight undo/redo changes (implemented for notes, need also to emphasise CC values).
 - [ ] Location history navigation (e.g. go to a bookmark that was visited recently), with Alt + LeftArrow / RightArrow
 - [ ] Adjust tempo for selection.
 - [ ] Time marks on stave ("minute:second" from the beginning).